Please Wait a Moment

 Q. How do I inform you that my name has changed?

-A: Contact the Supreme Court at https://supremecourt.nmcourts.gov/supreme-court/for-attorneys/, then choose "Change of Name" in the left panel.
+A: Contact the Supreme Court at https://supremecourt.nmcourts.gov/services-programs/for-attorneys/, then choose "Change of Name".

 ***The name of record will not be changed until the Supreme Court issues a clerk's certificate of the name change.***